ihcsim/ihcsim/README.md

 ### Hi there 👋

 Nice to meet you!
-Want to talk about Kubernetes?
-Find me on the Kubernetes [Slack](https://kubernetes.slack.com/archives/D1ZPX0J8G).
+Need help with Kubernetes?
+Find me on the Kubernetes [Slack](https://kubernetes.slack.com).

 Check out some of my featured blog posts: